Blendify/blender-manual/blender_docs/manual/advanced/scripting/security.rst

 .. note::

-   These command line arguments can be used to start a regular Blender instance and will still override the User Preferences.
+   These command-line arguments can be used to start a regular Blender instance and will still override the User Preferences.